+- Although they are shy and avoid large animals, there’s a slim chance, if conditions are right, that grass spiders will bite.
 During outdoor play, for example, if a grass spider is accidentally disturbed, it may bite in defense — and that’s a hard maybe.
-While the bite could cause itchiness, redness, and swelling, medical attention is not necessary.

 How to Protect Yourself from Grass Spiders in Your Yard

-Once outside, look over the area you’re about to dig into for signs of spider activity, and if you notice any webs, brush them away with a broom.
+- Once outside, look over the area you’re about to dig into for signs of spider activity.
+If you notice any webs, brush them away with a broom.

 How to Get Rid of Grass Spiders

 “An ounce of prevention,” as the proverb begins, “is worth a pound of cure.”
-Stop an infestation before it has a chance to begin through routine lawn maintenance and consistent cleaning.
+Effective natural pest control for your lawn starts with routine lawn maintenance and consistent cleaning.
+Stop an infestation before it has a chance to begin by following these tips:

-Tall grasses, weeds, and brush piles make great homes for these spiders.
-Human food remnants attract insects these spiders consume.
+- Get rid of tall grasses, weeds, and brush piles, as they make great homes for these spiders.
+Regularly mow the lawn and trim bushes, hedges, and shrubs.
+Don’t let trash accumulate: Human food crumbs also attract insects these spiders consume.

 UC’s guidelines stipulate: “Verify that the organism you seek to control is really causing lasting damage, and research alternative management methods.
 Keep in mind that most pests cannot be entirely eliminated — even with pesticides.”

-Generally, experts warn against actively working to rid lawns of these arachnids.
+Generally, unless you have a serious spider problem, experts warn homeowners against actively working to rid lawns of these arachnids.